 With Love & Joy

 This is my favorite time of year… Thanksgiving and Hanukkah.
 My birthday also falls a few days before Christmas.
-Between the holidays and my birthday, it genuinely is a season of joy.
-As we get near, my intention this holiday season is to spread light, love, and joy.
+It is a season of joy between the holidays and my birthday.
+As we get near, I intend to spread light, love, and joy this holiday season.
+Giving to others has gotten me through some difficult days in my life.
+I promise you, it is how we start to drive out darkness.

 Light a Candle